Link text boxes in Pages on Mac

-In the popover, choose Create New Thread.
+Choose Create New Thread.

 Change the style of all text or text boxes in a thread

 You can change the style of all the text boxes in a thread at the same time.
-For example, you can add a border to the boxes or fill the boxes with color.
-You can also change the font, size, or style of all the text in a thread.
+For example, you can add a border to the boxes or fill the boxes with colour.
+You can also change the font, size or style of all the text in a thread.
 When you’re editing a thread, all the text boxes in the thread are outlined to make it easier to see how your changes are applied.

 In the Format sidebar, do any of the following:

 Change text boxes: Click the Style tab to use controls for adding a border, background (fill) colour and other formatting.

 Modify text: Click the Text tab to use controls for changing the font, font size, colour and other formatting.